valbergregory/valbergregory/README.md

 * Ph.D. in Economics – UFPB
 * M.Sc. in Applied Economics – UFAL
-* Postgraduate Certificate in Digital Law – Dual Certification from PUC-Campinas and PUC Minas
+* Postgraduate Certificate in Digital Law – Dual Certification from PUC-Campinas and PUCPR
 * Currently pursuing a Postgraduate Certificate in Public Law: Constitutional, Administrative, and Tax Law – PUCRS
 * B.A. in Economics – UFAL
 * LL.B. in Law – CESMAC